bbusenius/History-of-Guatemala-2nd-Grade/units/unit3/lesson1.md

 ### Materials and Resources Required
 - **Living Book**: A 5-10 minute excerpt from:
   - *The Maya* by Anita Ganeri (English, ebook on [Amazon Kindle](https://www.amazon.com/Maya-Ancient-Civilizations-Anita-Ganeri-ebook/dp/B00H7J9K8S), ~$7), focusing on Spanish contact.
-  - *Popol Vuh* trans.
-Allen J. Christenson (Spanish/English, ebook on [Amazon Kindle](https://www.amazon.com/Popol-Vuh-Sacred-Book-Maya-ebook/dp/B00B9I2H0G), ~$10), on cultural shifts).
+  - *The Annals of the Cakchiquels* translated by Daniel G. Brinton (English, available on [Open Library](https://archive.org/embed/annalsofcakchiqu00darich)), focusing on pages 177-193 where it discusses the arrival of the Spanish (referred to as Castilians).
+Note: "Tunatiuh Avilantaro" refers to [Pedro de Alvarado](https://en.wikipedia.org/wiki/Pedro_de_Alvarado).
 Sourcing details in `overview/parent_guide.md`.
-- **Picture Study Image**: A colonial painting of the Spanish arrival (e.g., “The Conquest of Guatemala,” search “Spanish conquest Guatemala painting” on Wikimedia Commons, https://commons.wikimedia.org, free use).
+- **Picture Study Image**: Wall paintings from a house in Chajul, Guatemala, depicting the Spanish influence on Maya culture.
+[View the image](https://cdn.sci.news/images/enlarge7/image_8558_1e-Chajul-Paintings.jpg) and [read more about it](https://www.sci.news/archaeology/chajul-maya-wall-paintings-guatemala-08558.html).
+The panel likely shows figures dancing the Conquista, a traditional dance still performed today, featuring two musicians in Spanish costumes playing a flute or chirimía and a large drum, and a man in Indian-Spanish attire possibly holding a bottle, showing a blend of European and indigenous elements.
-- **Dictation Sentence**: "The Spanish came to Guatemala by ship."
-(English) or "Los españoles llegaron a Guatemala en barco."
+- **Dictation Sentence**: "1,000 years ago, the Maya began leaving some cities and moving to the highlands."
+(English) or "Hace 1,000 años, los mayas comenzaron a abandonar algunas ciudades y a mudarse a las tierras altas."
 (Spanish), from *The Maya*.
-- **Coloring Page**: Colonial scene from `units/unit3/resources/colonial_coloring_page.md` (printable or hand-drawn).
+- **Coloring Page**: Colonial scene from [resources/colonial_coloring_page.md](resources/colonial_coloring_page.md) (printable or hand-drawn).
 - **Crayons or Colored Pencils**: For coloring (household or ~$2-$5).
 - **Paper and Pencil**: For dictation (household items).
 - **Optional Visuals**: Spanish ship images (e.g., search “Spanish galleon for kids” online; free).